Reviewed By Joana Garrido DVM

 Organic plums have low exposure to chemicals.
 Always wash the fruits thoroughly when preparing them for your dog.

 - Remove the pit when preparing the fruit.

 Make it a habit to remove the pit when preparing the fruit.
 Doing so will make the fruit safe for dogs to eat.

 - Be sure to cut up the pitted fruit into small pieces.

-Can dogs eat plums even if it’s high in sugar content?
-Yes, but it should be given sparsely and in small amounts.
+Can dogs eat plums even if they are high in sugar content?
+Yes, but they should be given sparsely and in small amounts.
 Hence, serving a maximum of half a plum twice a week should be okay.

 If your dog consumes large amounts of plum, he will likely develop several health issues.
 If you have a diabetic dog, do not give him plums without the vet’s permission.

 Keep in mind that our canine companions have sensitive digestive systems.
 Sudden additions to their food may cause them to have gastric problems.
 They may cause vomiting, diarrhea, constipation, and gas.

 Therefore, if it is your furry friend’s first time eating a plum, only offer it in small quantities.
 A slice or two will do.
 Doing so will keep him from experiencing digestive upset.

 Fruits to Feed Your Dog Instead of Plums